rahulshc/wTools/doc/ArrayAppendCopy.md

   The following table shows what the outputs of the functions should be, not what they currently are ( for that see *ArrayFamilyPatterns.md* ).
-  Let´s see now all the different functions that cover the functionality of appending elements to an the array ( the small family of arrayFlatten methods has been included in the last row - it is not related with arrayAppend ):
+  Let´s see now all the different functions that cover the functionality of appending elements to an the array ( the small family of arrayFlatten methods has been included in the last row *Flatten* - it is not related with arrayAppend ):

   | **arrayAppend** | **-** | **Once** | **OnceStrictly** | **ed** | **edOnce** | **edOnceStrictly** |
   | :---: | :---: | :---: | :---: | :---: | :---: | :---: |